sreco002/Dada-Automata/README.md

 Reading and Writing Electronic Text Example Code with Allison Parrish  at https://github.com/aparrish/rwet Programming with text and sounds with Shiffmann : https://shiffman.net/a2z/ Data programming Goldsmiths University with Dr Sorrel Harriet (s.harriet@gold.ac.uk).
+Chun,W. (2016).
+Updating to remain the same : Habitual new media.
-Object Theatre :https://wepa.unima.org/en/theatre-of-objects/ Html : https://www.w3schools.com/default.asp
+MejiAs, U., 2013.
+Off the network.
+1st edition Electronic  Mediations , University of Minnesota Press Object Theatre :https://wepa.unima.org/en/theatre-of-objects/ Html : https://www.w3schools.com/default.asp

+Physical installation and programming

 The installation has been created in the node.js environment https://nodejs.org and the generative poetry within python environment all installations via npm :https://www.npmjs.com/ and